Infers/Infers/Docs/Tutorial.md

 ### Unions as nested choices or sums

 At this point we have a basic understanding of Infers and the `Rep` module.
-Let's next work through rules to show unions, such as:
+Let's next work through somewhat more involved rules to show unions, such as:

 ```
 type Example =